 Vader off-handedly referring to the Stormtrooper clones being superior to Hitler's.

-Josef Stalin's right hand was reportedly withered, which is directly referenced by Lenin in the Season 2 finale.
+Joseph Stalin's right hand was reportedly withered, which is directly referenced by Lenin.

 In the same video, Vader moonwalks.
 He was played by NicePeter, as was the adult Michael Jackson in season two.